Covering by homothets and illuminating convex bodies: Illuminating convex bodies

 \begin{conjecture} For a $d$-dimensional convex body $B$ and $k\leq d-1$, there exists a $k$-dimensional linear subspace $L$ of $\mathbb{R}^d$ such that the shadow boundary $\Gamma(B,L)$ has a finite $(d-k-1)$-dimensional Hausdorff measure. \end{conjecture}

-A more general question was asked by McMullen and answered positively by Steenaerts \cite{ste85} who showed that almost all shadow boundaries are of finite Hausdorff measure for $k=1$ or $d-1$.
+A more general question was formulated by McMullen who asked whether, given a $d$-dimensional convex body $B$ and $k\leq d-1$, for almost all $k$-dimensional linear subspaces $L$ shadow boundaries $\Gamma(B,L)$ have a finite $(d-k-1)$-dimensional Hausdorff measure.
+This question was answered positively by Steenaerts \cite{ste85} for the cases $k=1$ or $d-1$.
 To the best of the author's knowledge, the conjecture and its general version are open for other values of $k$.

-Levi \cite{lev55} showed that the covering number $g_0(B)$ is precisely $d+1$ for a smooth $d$-dimensional convex bod $B$ (this is also true for $B$ with a smooth belt \cite{dek94}).
+Levi \cite{lev55} showed that the covering number $g_0(B)$ is precisely $d+1$ for a smooth $d$-dimensional convex body $B$ (this is also true for $B$ with a smooth belt \cite{dek94}).
 We will show that Conjecture \ref{conj:shadow} implies the general result for all positive $\alpha$.

 \begin{theorem} If Conjecture \ref{conj:shadow} is true, for any smooth $d$-dimensional convex body $B$, $h_\alpha(B) = d+1-\left\lceil{\alpha}\right\rceil$. \end{theorem}